Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 Beneath the contract editor is a box labeled “Compiled.”
 It shows the _opcodes_ that Chain Core uses as a compact internal representation of the contract.
 (This is explained below. [xxx actually explain it below])

 Above the contract editor are two buttons labeled “Load Template” and “Save.”
 The Save button lets you save contracts you create using the contract template editor.
-The Load Template button lets you load contracts you’ve previously saved, plus some prewritten samples we’ve provided, such as `LockWithPublicKey`. **Note** Contract templates are not saved permanently.
-They persist only as long as you leave the Ivy Playground open in your browser. [xxx is this right?]
+The Load Template button lets you load contracts you’ve previously saved, plus some prewritten samples we’ve provided, such as `LockWithPublicKey`.

 Beneath the contract editor and “Compiled” box are two boxes, labeled “Value to Lock” and “Contract Arguments.”
 These are for using the selected contract to create a transaction that locks up actual value.
 We’ll return to this in a moment.